loranger/lazyLoader/README.md

 ```html
 <script src="lazyloader.js" type="text/javascript" charset="utf-8"></script>
 ```
-Note : You can also paste the whole lazyloader.js' code directly in your webpage header in order to make it instantly available, or you can use the alternative **[autoload method][autoload-method]**
+Note : You can also paste the whole lazyloader.js' code directly in your webpage header in order to make it instantly available, or you can use the alternative **[autoload method](#autoload-method)**

 Now you can lazyLoad your assets :